Strategies to improve, maintain and sustain ZZZZZs during your pregnancy.

 Get the necessary nutrition, as this can help you sleep more soundly.
 Keeping your stomach slightly full with bland snacks throughout the day can help with nausea.
 Eat a well-balance diet and try not to skip meals.

 Sleep issues are likely to occur during pregnancy.
 As your body changes to support your baby, you may face sleep challenges.
 Many doctors are recommending Cognitive Behavior Therapy as an effective intervention during pregnancy.
 Be sure to talk to your doctor along the way or if you suspect that you have developed sleep apnea, insomnia, or restless leg syndrome.
-There are professionals available to help you improve your sleep.
+There are professionals, like the team at Somly, available to help you improve your sleep.

 Being pregnant is a wondrous, exciting and—let’s face it—exhausting adventure.
 It’s important to take of yourself and your growing baby during this time.
 With a few proactive steps, you can increase the likelihood that you will fall asleep quickly, sleep deeply, and through the night.
 Sweet dreams!